Konst-Is/IndexedDictionary/README.md

 ### Advantages of IndexedDictionary

 - IndexedDictionary stores a collection of "key-value" pairs in the order in which they are added to the Dictionary.
-- Iteration through IndexedDictionary always occurs in the same order.
+- Iterating through an IndexedDictionary over the indexes is always in the same order.
 - Access to value by key with O(1) complexity.
 - Accessing a "key-value" by index with O(1) complexity.
 - Adding a new item with O(1) complexity.